-RAYE and Hans Zimmer Present Ode To 'Mother Nature'
+RAYE and Hans Zimmer Present Ode to 'Mother Nature'

 POPULAR

-Due to massive public demand, RAYE and Hans Zimmer today release their poignant and powerful collaboration, “Mother Nature”, available to stream now across all digital platforms via Human Re Sources/The Orchard – LISTEN HERE.
-BBC Studios brought the legendary Academy Award-winning composer and global music superstar together for the resounding song written for the Sir David Attenborough-presented landmark series Planet Earth III – WATCH TRAILER HERE.
+Due to massive public demand, RAYE and Hans Zimmer today release their poignant and powerful collaboration, “Mother Nature”, available to stream now across all digital platforms via Human Re Sources/The Orchard.
+BBC Studios brought the legendary Academy Award-winning composer and global music superstar together for the resounding song written for the Sir David Attenborough-presented landmark series Planet Earth III.

+The track debuted globally on Greg James’s BBC Radio 1 breakfast show and via an extended trailer for the highly anticipated TV series.
+The breathtaking cinematic visuals in the trailer provided a tantalizing glimpse of the extraordinary animals from around the globe set to feature in the series all filmed during a five-year project.

 RAYE says: "I am a Planet Earth stan, I’ve watched religiously for years, so having this opportunity open for me doesn’t even feel real.
 David Attenborough and Hans Zimmer are two of my heroes, to be able to compose a song with Hans is BEYOND a wildest dream, and then to hear Sir David narrate over and in between my voice actually brings tears to my eyes.
 To be able to contribute in my small way to this massively important and equally beautiful documentary series is an honour and a moment I will always cherish.”